Struggling to choose between part-time and full-time trading? Then this article is for you!

-It happened at the end of the 1980s when OPEC (the organization of the world’s largest oil exporters) refused to regulate prices making the prices depend on traders’ sentiment.
+It happened at the end of the 1980s when the OPEC (the organization of the world’s largest oil exporters) refused to regulate prices making them dependent on traders’ sentiment.
 To set an appropriate price, exporters needed an orienting point.
 Brent and WTI were created for that purpose.
-So, nowadays, each oil producer sets a price for the oil he’s producing depending on how much it corresponds to a benchmark.
+So, nowadays, each oil producer sets a price for oil it produces depending on how much it corresponds to the benchmark.

 If you think that Brent or WTI means just one of the oil grades, you are wrong!
 They are a common name for different grades that have common characteristics.